 The course is taught through a blended format in which you will spend approximately 60-hours of in-class instruction and another 60-hours in an online environment working through interactive learning modules.

 This training allows you to sit for four individual certification modules offered through the Manufacturing Skills Standards Council (MSSC):

 When you complete this training you will be able to have your hours awarded to HACC's GTEC 106 - Introduction to Manufacturing credit course, which can be used as an elective in one of the College's associate degrees within the Engineering and Technology department.

 Although this course is designed to lead you into the workforce, or improve your current employment opportunities with the manufacturing industry, you can continue your education at HACC in one of our associate degree programs within the Engineering and Technology department.
 Upon completing this training, you can have the hours awarded towards the completion of HACC's GTEC 106 - Introduction to Manufacturing course, which can be used as an elective course in one of HACC's Engineering Technology Programs.

 Additionally, we offer more than 100 programs – many of which transfer to a four-year college or university.

 For your convenience, you can complete the CPT program at any of our five campuses or a non-HACC location where these programs are scheduled.
 Customized schedules and training options are also available.
 Please contact us at 717-221-1338 for more assistance.

 Yes!
 Through the HACC Foundation, there are scholarships available.
 Please visit hacc.edu/scholarships for details and deadlines.

 You can register TODAY!
 There are no application requirements or prerequisites for this program.
-You can enroll in the CPT and IMT apprenticeship programs throughout the year.
+You can enroll in the CPT training course throughout the year.
 Please use the information below to contact us to learn start dates and enrollment deadlines.